SeniorMars/seniormars.com/content/posts/neomutt/index.md

 +++
-title = "A Terminal Email Client As An Alternative To Gmail: The Old Dog Neomutt" date = "2023-04-02" updated = "2024-06-14"
+title = "A Terminal Email Client As An Alternative To Gmail: The Old Dog Neomutt And Pals" date = "2023-04-02" updated = "2024-06-14"